-- Site establishment installing boundary fencing, construction facilities, environmental controls and carrying out pre-clearing vegetation fauna surveys. - Relocation or protection of services relocating and protecting electricity, gas, water and telecommunications infrastructure affected by the Project. - Site preparation removal of harvestable timber, clearing and grubbing, topsoil stripping and storage. - Earthworks undertaking cut and fills works along the alignment to achieve desired levels, removal of unsuitable material, batter and embankment shaping. - Landscaping and restoration reuse of topsoil, planting of native plants and seeding disturbed areas with native and cover crops species (note this will take place throughout construction as elements of the Project are complete where ongoing disturbance is not anticipated). - Open to traffic decommission construction.
+- Site establishment installing boundary fencing, construction facilities, environmental controls and carrying out pre-clearing vegetation fauna surveys. - Relocation or protection of services relocating and protecting electricity, gas, water and telecommunications infrastructure affected by the Project. - Site preparation removal of harvestable timber, clearing and grubbing, topsoil stripping and storage. - Earthworks undertaking cut and fills works along the alignment to achieve desired levels, removal of unsuitable material, batter and embankment shaping. - Landscaping and restoration Restore areas to a condition similar to that existing before disturbance.
+Restoration includes spill clean-up and soil remediation, where applicable, ripping, topsoiling of the area, weed control and seeding, planting, watering and maintenance, removal of temporary erosion control devices and of sediment in drainage lines plus removal of unused construction materials.
+The area should be progressively rehabilitated.